RavinderSokhal7/Reusable-Component-Repository-Backend/README.md

 • Attribute Search :

-Public Component : /api/rcl/download/component/public/at-
+Public Component : /api/rcl/download/component/public/attribute
-tribute

 Method : get method, with details of component to be searched with attributes in form data

 ![Get Public Component by Attributes](/Api/getPubAtt.JPG?raw=true "Get Public Component by Attributes")

-Private By User : /api/rcl/download/component/private/at-
+Private By User : /api/rcl/download/component/private/attribute
-tribute

 Method : get method, with details of component to be searched with attributes in form data, requires valid JWT in header